ASE-Workshop-2023/tutorial/_episodes/03-reading-writing-atoms.md

 ---

 > ## Code connection
-> In this chapter we explore the [`ase.io` module](https://wiki.fysik.dtu.dk/ase/ase/io/io.html), which contains functions for reading and writing `Atoms` objects.
+> In this episode we explore the [`ase.io` module](https://wiki.fysik.dtu.dk/ase/ase/io/io.html), which contains functions for reading and writing `Atoms` objects.
 {: .callout}

 ### ASE can read a variety of file formats